Gear Currently In Use

 KORG LEGACY COLLECTION - Analog Edition 2007

 As the owner of an old MS20 I was a bit reluctant to try the first edition of Korgs VST instruments.
 But when this collection came out in 2007 and included the great Mono/Poly, I decided to go for it.
-Well, I never really made this direct comparisson between original and emulated MS20 and actually I don´t care too much about whether it sounds same or not.
+Well, I never really made the direct comparisson between original and emulated MS20 and actually I don´t care too much about whether it sounds exactly same or not.
 As long as it sounds good it is ok!
 And at least the concepts are there: the simple but efficient structure of a Polysix, the fat 4-oscillator sound of a Mono/Poly and the rather experimental patchpanel of the MS20.

 KORG LEGACY COLLECTION - Digital Edition

 The Digital Edition includes 2 of Korgs digital classics: the M1 and the Wavestation.
 Now the M1 is in my opinion not really a great synth: it was rather a great workstation when it came out, providing multi-sampled sounds, sequencer and effects in an affordable package.
 However in terms of creative synthesis it´s capabilities might be a bit limited.
 On the other side the Wavestation is a fantastic instrument, that offers endless possibilities to create fresh sounds up to today.
 And while I would prefer my old hardware Wavestation in terms of the UI, the software version offers a resonant filter and as a VST instrument is comfortable to use in a DAW.